 Alimony and its consequences on tax:

-Another factor closely related to alimony is the obligation to pay attorney’s fees.
+Another factor closely related to maintenance stipend is the obligation to pay attorney’s fees.
 Under current law, one party can be ordered to pay money for the other’s lawyer and for all costs closely related to the divorce case depending on the financial circumstances of the parties.
 This will include court costs, and in some cases, even the cost of a private investigator.

 Enforcement of Alimony Award in Maryland: